mainmatter/playbook/development-process/README.md

 pre-requisites:

 - the branch has no conflicts with the target branch
-- the changes in the branch are covered by proper tests and CI is passing
+- the changes in the branch are covered by appropriate tests and CI is passing
 - the pull request is not marked as _"work in progress"_
 - the commit history of the pull request has been cleaned up, e.g. WIP commits have been squashed, debug commits have been removed etc.